wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;Fearlessness comes by itself when you see that there is nothing to be afraid of.
 When you walk on a crowded street, you just bypass people.
 Some you see, some you just glance at, but you do not stop.
-It is the stopping that creätes the bottleneck.
-Keep moveïng!
+It is the stopping that creates the bottleneck.
+Keep moving!
 Disregard names and shapes, don’t be attached to them; your attachment is your bondage.

 **Q:**&ensp;What should I do when a man slaps me on my face?